-The Integrated Listening Systems program involves a child listening to classical music that has been modified to emphasise particular frequencies.
+The Integrated Listening Systems (ILS) program involves a child listening to classical music that has been modified to emphasise particular frequencies.
 The child uses special headphones that can conduct sound through bone as well as through air.
 At the same time as listening to the music, the child does balance, coordination and visual exercises.

-The program involves 30-60 minute sessions 2-5 times a week for up to six months.
 A trained practitioner can deliver the program in a clinic.
-You can also do it at home supervised by a practitioner, or you can use a combination of these two options.
+You can also do it at home supervised by a practitioner, or you can use a combination of these options.

 Does the Integrated Listening Systems program help autistic children?

 A review of all types of auditory integration therapies found that there’s no evidence that sound therapies are effective as therapies for autistic children.

 Who practises the Integrated Listening Systems program?

 Parent education, training, support and involvement

-If your child is using the Integrated Listening Systems program, your level of involvement will vary depending on how the program is delivered.
+If your child is using the Integrated Listening Systems program, your level of involvement will vary depending on how your child is doing the program.
 If a trained practitioner works with your child at a clinic, your only involvement is taking your child to sessions.
 If you want to use the program at home, you’ll need to spend several hours a week using the program with your child.

 The cost of the Integrated Listening Systems (ILS) program depends on whether a practitioner runs the program at a clinic or you do it with your child at home.
 You can expect to pay about $120 per session at a clinic and about $400 per month to do the supervised home program.
 The cost also varies according to the version of ILS program you’re using.